Ziggeo/ziggeo-wp-video-for-fluent-forms/readme.txt

 == Upgrade Notice ==

+= 1.2 =
+* Added dynamic custom data handling.
+Allows you to pick up other fields on the form as your custom data.
+* Revised the verified event firing, so that it is possible for anyone to subscribe to the same and run their code which are specific to the verified event firing on Fluent Forms.
+This is possible through `ziggeofluentforms_verified` JavaScript hook.

+== Changelog ==

 = 1.1 =
 * Added Custom tags handling.
 Comma separated strings accepted.

-== Changelog ==

 = 1.0 =
 Initial commit